neu-rah/recall-file-encoding/README.md

 Restores last used encoding when opening a file

-This is not a sofisticated package, it will just keep adding seeting to the database for each new file that is saved or for each file that is defined an encoding.
+This is not a sofisticated package, it will just keep adding setting to the database for each new file that is saved or for each file that is defined an encoding.

 No provision to remove them on delete
 No provision to change them on rename